onecommons/vesper/doc/source/spec.rst

 :token:`constructvalue`
 -----------------------

-You can select individual values (strings or numbers) by wrapping an :token:`expression` in parentheses.
+You can select simple values (strings or numbers) by wrapping an :token:`expression` in parentheses.
 For example:

 .. code-block:: jsonql